Shahid-1177/OIBSIP-/Sales_prediction/README.md

    * The trained model is used to make predictions on the test set.
    * Performance is evaluated using R-squared (R²) and Mean Squared Error (MSE).
    * A scatter plot of actual vs. predicted sales is created, showing a strong positive fit.
+   * The project includes a basic Streamlit app for interactive prediction demonstration.
+   * We have a simple Streamlit application (app.py) for live prediction based on user-input marketing budgets.

 ## **Final Model & Results**